sonukumar34/HelloWorld-Hacktoberfest/README.md

 <h1 align="center"> Hi There 👋 </h1>

+# According to this [issue](https://github.com/ghost1372/HelloWorld-Hacktoberfest/issues/266) Pull Requests will not be counted until further notice.
+Therefore, this project will be archived until it matches the [Hacktoberfest values](https://hacktoberfest.digitalocean.com/details)

+#
 If you are looking for a t-shirt you can send Pull Request to this repository

 ## HelloWorld-Hacktoberfest